 Behaviour management and strategies for improving behaviour, both generally and with particular groups of students and/or individual students, form a key part of SCG's ongoing professional development programme.
 All staff and new staff through induction, are provided with CPD training via an extensive TES & Educare online training package.
+This training includes explicit content on restorative practices, trauma-informed approaches, deescalation techniques, and understanding diverse needs, including those related to SEND and mental health.

-9. Sanctions
+9. SANCTIONS